letientai299/google-foobar-2021/readme.md

 ### The journey

-> Skip this section if you don't interesting in the wrong approaches.
+> Skip this section if you aren't interesting in the wrong approaches.

-This section is structured to read like a straight path from start to end.
-But, in reality, it is not this well-organized, I went back and forth between ideas various times.
-My feelings move between hopeless and excited like a pendulum.
+This section is structured to be read like a straight path from start to end.
+However, in reality, it is not this well-organized, I went back and forth between ideas various times.
+My feelings moved between hopeless and excited like a pendulum.
 I believe anyone who has solved any non-trivial problem has a similar experience.

 #### First ah-ha moment

-With the observation that if `H=1`, we can change the problem statement to: _How many ways to put W objects to S group?_, which have a trivial solution using [Star and Bar][star_and_bar] counting method.
+With the observation that if `H=1`, we can change the problem statement to: _How many ways to put W objects to S group_, which have a trivial solution using [Star and Bar][star_and_bar] counting method.
 Since the role of `W` and `H` can change, if there's a Dynamic Programming solution that needs a 2D memo matrix, we already have the first row and first column.
 I also hadn't seen any DP